-The fundamentals of the Spiritist doctrine are collected in the works of Allan Kardec.
-The name ‘Spiritism’ was created as a means of distinguishing these teachings from Spiritualism, which is very generally defined as the opposite of Materialism (Kardec, Spirits’ Book Intro I).
-Kardec considered Spiritism a science and a philosophy:
+The fundamentals of the spiritist body of knowledge are collected in the works of Allan Kardec.
+The name ‘spiritism’ was created as a means of distinguishing these teachings from spiritualism, which is very generally defined as the opposite of materialism (SB Intro I).
+Kardec considered spiritism a science and a philosophy:

 Spiritism is simultaneously a science of observation and a philosophical doctrine.
 As a practical science, it consists in the relations that can be established with spirits.
 As a philosophy, it entails all the moral consequences that result from such relations.